About The Norman Raab Foundation

 The Norman Raab Foundation envisions a forward-thinking, healthy world that encourages innovation and supports local communities.

 We are committed to the idea that educational opportunity is critical to all people reaching their potential and contributing positively to our world.
-The Foundation supports educational initiatives from birth through grade 12, adult literacy, and programs that enhance academic skills.
+The Foundation’s vision for education is intentionally broad and encompasses both traditional and non-traditional pathways.

 Health and Research Sciences